slateci/slate-client-server/resources/docs/server_testing.md

    ```
    At this point Kubernetes and the local development container (`clionremote`) should be active.

 2. Open CLion and prepare the toolchain settings for `clionremote`.
-The credentials are:

    | Field | Value |
    |-------| ----  |